programmfabrik/easydb-documentation/en/README.md

 * Edge
 * Safari

-We primarily updated and test our software in Chrome.
+We first update and test our software in Chrome.
 Therefore we recommend to use easydb with Chrome in the latest version.

 ## Support